Groups & Factions

 Known For

-• Combination of ecological and Leninist emphasis.
+• Combination of environmentalist and Leninist emphasis.

-• NGO-style organisational form with no obvious way to join.
+• NGO-style organisational form with grant funding.

-• Eduction and organiser trainings.
+• Education and organiser trainings.

 Type of Organisation